 Fill out Insureon's easy online application to get free quotes and advice from a licensed insurance agent.

-These insurance policies cover the common risks of appliance installation.
+These insurance policies cover the common risks of appliance repair and installation.

-Commercial general liability insurance covers basic third-party risks, such as floor damage from installing a refrigerator.
-Bundle it with commercial property insurance in a business owner's policy (BOP) for savings.
+Commercial general liability insurance covers basic third-party claims, such as floor damage from installing or repairing a refrigerator.
+It's often required for a commercial lease.

 This policy covers bodily injuries and property damage caused by company vehicles, such as damage to a client’s fence caused by your appliance service truck.

-This policy helps pay for repair or replacement of an appliance contractor’s wrench sets, multimeters, and other tools if they are lost, stolen, or damaged.
+This coverage option helps pay for repair or replacement of an appliance contractor’s wrench sets, multimeters, and other tools if they are lost, stolen, or damaged.

-A small business with a few installers will pay less for insurance than a large company.
+A small appliance installation business will pay less for insurance than a larger company.

 Factors that affect premiums include: